thejfry/ENGO500_Group1/TrilaterationNation - Proposal.md

 ## Sustainability

-As this project has been presented by Dr. O'Keefe and all previous work with these ranging radios has been performed by the Position.
-Location and Navigation (PLAN) research group at the University of Calgary, it is likely that they would undertake the contuned maintenance of the application produced by this project, should they wish to continue using it.
+As this project has been presented by Dr. O'Keefe and all previous work with these ranging radios has been performed by the Position Location and Navigation (PLAN) research group at the University of Calgary, it is likely that they would undertake the contuned maintenance of the application produced by this project, should they wish to continue using it.
 The PLAN group has a constant influx of new students, many of whom are strong programmers and would be capable of performing maintenacne on the app software.
 The majority of the maintenance required would be in keeping the application compatible with the firmware of the radios themselves, as well as any Android updates that could potentially cause compatibility issues with the app.
 These are extremely necessary tasks as Android software is continually updating, and the radios are also currently running on an older version of their firmware; it may even be necessary to adjust the app during this project, should it become necessary to update the radio firmware immediately.

 The collaborators on this project include:
   * Dr. Kyle O'Keefe, who will be supervising the project